 Students will receive a Drury username and Drury ID number once their enrollment is complete.
-Your high school counselor will provide you with this information and it will be on your Drury Dual Credit bill.
+Your ID number will be on your Drury Dual Credit bill.

 Once a student completes the enrollment process, they will receive a Drury username and ID number.
 It is the student’s responsibility to create a password in order to access their class in Moodle.

 Find more information on Drury's Tech Services pages.

 - Students may drop or withdraw from a Dual Credit course within the same semester of enrollment.
 If you are enrolled in a seated Dual Credit course at your high school, you will not be dropped from the high school class, you will only be dropped from the Dual Credit course.

 - Students may drop or withdraw an online course, but students must check with their counselor to ensure they are still enrolled in the required number of credits for that semester (per school requirement).

 - If a student wants to drop/withdraw from a seated or online course, a form must be filled out.
 Required signatures: student, counselor and parent/guardian.

 - After the two-week drop/withdraw deadline provided to the student and family on the enrollment form, the full tuition cost will be charged to your account.
 A “W” (withdraw) will appear on your college transcript.
 Your high school will determine the grade on your high school transcript.